 Humber’s Computer and Network Support Technician diploma program prepares you for careers in Information and Communications Technology (ICT).
 You will build a foundation in electrical and logic circuits, and programming.
 You will also learn about the main hardware and software components of your computer and different features to improve performance of computer systems.
 Curriculum in the program prepares you for the role of system administrator whose responsibilities include installation, configuration and managing various operating systems including Microsoft servers, different distributions of Linux supported by virtualization tools and network infrastructure, supporting data and network security.
 You will also learn about data centre technologies that support small- and medium-sized businesses.
 You will gain knowledge in supporting public, private, and hybrid cloud environments, and integrating cloud technologies and services.

-The program will give you hands-on experience with various hardware platforms, protocols and services, with a strong emphasis on network and data systems security.
-You will have access to state of the art infrastructure to deploy and support Linux and Microsoft operating systems, and administer web servers and applications using different scripting environments.
+The program will give you hands-on experience with various hardware platforms, protocols and services with a strong emphasis on network and data systems security.
+You will have access to state-of-the-art infrastructure to deploy and support Linux and Microsoft operating systems, and administer web servers and applications using different scripting environments.

 Our faculty collaborates very closely with industry partners to keep the program and curriculum current and relevant, so that you have the knowledge and skills to work in a cutting-edge high tech sector.
-You will learn from professors who are experienced industry professionals that have strong connections to companies in the Greater Toronto Area (GTA).
+You will learn from professors who are experienced industry professionals who have strong connections to companies in the Greater Toronto Area (GTA).